Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 <h5>Class  IGESToBRep_TopoCurve</h5>

 All  methods are in charge of transferring curves  from IGES curve entities <i>(TransferCompositeCurve, Transfer2dCompositeCurve,  TransferCurveOnFace, TransferBoundaryOnFace, TransferOffsetCurve,  TransferTopoBasicCurve)</i> if an entity has transformation call to *IGESData_ToolLocation::ConvertLocation* with *Epsilon* value set to 10<sup>-4</sup>.
-  * *IGESToBRep_TopoCurve::TransferPoint* - vertex is constructed from a Point entity with tolerance *EpsGeom*UnitFactor*.
+  * *IGESToBRep_TopoCurve::TransferPoint* -- vertex is constructed from a Point entity with tolerance *EpsGeom*UnitFactor*.
-  * *IGESToBRep_TopoCurve::Transfer2dPoint* - vertex is constructed from a Point entity with tolerance *EpsCoeff*.
+  * *IGESToBRep_TopoCurve::Transfer2dPoint* -- vertex is constructed from a Point entity with tolerance *EpsCoeff*.
-  * *IGESToBRep_TopoCurve::TransferCompositeCurveGeneral* - obtains shapes (edges or wires) from other methods and adds  them into the resulting wire.
+  * *IGESToBRep_TopoCurve::TransferCompositeCurveGeneral* -- obtains shapes (edges or wires) from other methods and adds  them into the resulting wire.
 Two adjacent edges of the wire can be connected  with tolerance up to *MaxTol*.
   * *IGESToBRep_TopoCurve::TransferCurveOnFace* and  *IGESToBRep_TopoCurve::TransferBoundaryOnFace* build a wire from 3D and 2D representations of  a curve on surface.
 Edges and vertices of the wire cannot have tolerance larger than *MaxTol*.
-The value *EpsGeom*UnitFactor* is passed into *ShapeFix_Wire::SetPrecision* and *MaxTol* - into *ShapeFix_Wire::MaxTolerance*.
+The value *EpsGeom*UnitFactor* is passed into *ShapeFix_Wire::SetPrecision* and *MaxTol* is passed into *ShapeFix_Wire::MaxTolerance*.
 To find out how these parameters affect the resulting tolerance changes, please,  refer to class *ShapeFix_Wire*.
-  * *IGESToBRep_TopoCurve::TransferTopoBasicCurve* and  *IGESToBRep_TopoCurve::Transfer2dTopoBasicCurve* - the boundary vertices of an edge (or a wire if a curve was  of C0 continuity) translated from a basis IGES curve (*BSplineCurve,  CopiousData, Line,* etc.) are built with tolerance *EpsGeom*UnitFactor*, the edge tolerance is *Precision::Confusion*.
+  * *IGESToBRep_TopoCurve::TransferTopoBasicCurve* and  *IGESToBRep_TopoCurve::Transfer2dTopoBasicCurve* -- the boundary vertices of an edge (or a wire if a curve was  of C0 continuity) translated from a basis IGES curve (*BSplineCurve,  CopiousData, Line,* etc.) are built with tolerance *EpsGeom*UnitFactor*, the edge tolerance is *Precision::Confusion*.
 If a curve was divided into several edges, the common  vertices of such adjacent edges have tolerance *Precision::Confusion*.

 <h5>Class  IGESToBRep_TopoSurface</h5>